lorddusk/ObsidianDnD/Reference/deities/Nylea.md

 **Suggested Backgrounds**: Folk hero, hermit, outlander

-Most champions of Nylea understand the cycles of nature—embracing life, death, and rebirth.
+Most champions of Nylea understand the cycles of natureï¿½embracing life, death, and rebirth.
 They might commit violence when necessary but never revel in it, advocating for the proper treatment of animals, plants, and the natural world.

 **Nylea's Favor**: Nylea chooses champions who will tirelessly defend the natural world, regardless of their mortal ties and associations.
 She cares more for consistency of actions than for vows of loyalty and expressions of devotion.
-Whether you are silently devoted to her or vociferous in your praise, it is your actions in her name that will prompt her to continue her support—or withdraw it.
+Whether you are silently devoted to her or vociferous in your praise, it is your actions in her name that will prompt her to continue her supportï¿½or withdraw it.

 Because her interests are often tied to natural forces, Nylea's attentions can be unpredictable.
 What made the god turn her attention to you?
 What act of charity or feat of skill made her think you would be a good champion?
 The Nylea's Favor table offers a handful of suggestions.